 Finding your leak is one thing, determining what has caused the leak and evaluating for the proper solution is another.
 Some of the problems that can occur across different roofing material types include:

 - Asphalt Shingles – as asphalt shingles wear over the years of weather exposure, the granules start to erode and the edges of the pieces start to curl.
 High winds can also rip asphalt shingles from the substrate, especially if they were fastened too high above the nailing strip.
 When an asphalt roof fails as a whole due to wear, there are generally no repair options besides complete replacement.
 When sections of the shingles blow off or become damaged replacement costs about $100 per roofing square.

-- Metal Roofs – the biggest problem befalling metal roofs is the fasteners working themselves loose after years of expansion and contraction.
+- Metal Roofs – the biggest problem befalling corrugated and ribbed metal roofs with exposed fasteners, is the fasteners working themselves loose after years of expansion and contraction.
 This is generally an easy solution requiring the attachment of a new fastener and some caulking (labor).
+Metal flashing around chimneys, end-walls such as dormers, skylights, and level changes, can also often become an issue if the job wasn’t done carefully.
 The ribs of the metal can also become dented and damaged if hit by an object such as a falling satellite dish or trees.
 Replacing metal sheets is rarely done because of the difficulty in matching colors of new with UV exposed products.